-Compliance with the Law
+2.1 Compliance with the Law

-You must conduct Company business in accordance with all applicable laws, regulations, contractual obligations and Marketplace Requirements, and behave ethically and with integrity.
+You must conduct Company business in accordance with all Applicable Laws, regulations, contractual obligations and Exchange requirements, and behave ethically and with integrity.
 When making business decisions, always follow the principles of the Code.